 If racing cartoony mascots isn't your thing, we recommend Burnout Paradise Remastered.
 With its cinematic crash and multiplayer, there's always someone new to race and a new challenge to crush.
 It looks good on the Switch, and runs at a smooth frame rate.
 Plus, it includes all of the DLC, which is always a nice bonus.

-We would be remiss if we didn't also recommend Hotshot Racing.
+We would be remiss if we didn't also recommend Team Sonic Racing.
 This is one of the finest racing games on any platform, and is one of the best on the Nintendo Switch.
-A fun cast of Sonic characters, multiple paths to the end, and a focus on drifting gives the game an extra layer of depth one might not expect from their arcade racer.
+A fun cast of Sonic characters, multiple paths to the end, and a focus on teamwork gives this game an extra layer of depth one might not expect from their arcade racer.
 You shouldn't miss out on this racing gem, especially when it comes bundled with an old-style Sonic sidescroller.

 We may earn a commission for purchases using our links.
 Learn more.